serkanturkkolu/udp_abstraction/README.md

 <b>Build for Windows ;</b>

 You can add main.cpp in win/server or win/client to your windows project and you must add src/UdpWin.cpp , include/udp.h and /include/UdpWin.h to your project.

-You can use MSVC .
+So you can use MSVC after they are done.

 If you will use Mingw , you install Mingw-w64 with posix thread , i686 , dwarf (recommended ver 8.1.0) .